Jump toUpdate content

-This is an IP address, which is, by default, routed to the master Load Balancer instance.
-In the event of a master instance failure this address is automatically re-routed to the backup one.
+This is an IP address, which is, by default, routed to the primary Load Balancer instance.
+In the event of a primary instance failure this address is automatically re-routed to the replica one.
 The highly available IP address is automatically created by default, when a Load Balancer is created.
 It can also be conserved when a Load Balancer is deleted and re-used later.

 Load Balancers are highly available and fully managed instances that allow you to distribute workload across multiple servers.
 They ensure the scaling of all your applications while securing their continuous availability, even in the event of heavy traffic.
 They are commonly used to improve the performance and reliability of web sites, applications, databases and other services.

-Each Load Balancer is implemented with two instances: a master instance and ba ackup instance, which provide an active-passive high availability.
-These instances are pre-configured which means that if the master fails, the backup is ready to handle the traffic.
-The master and backup run on different hardware clusters to minimize the risk of simultaneous failure and make sure that they do not share physical resources.
+Each Load Balancer is implemented with two Instances: a primary Instance and replica (backup) Instance, which provide an active-passive high availability.
+These Instances are pre-configured which means that if the primary one fails, the replica is ready to handle the traffic.
+The primary and replica Instances run on different hardware clusters to minimize the risk of simultaneous failure.
+This also ensures that they do not share physical resources.